 In 2019, the UUA produced Faithful Consent, a short video featuring interviews with adults of all ages from a variety of faith traditions.
 A discussion guide accompanies the video.
 Groups that do Session 8, Consent: Building Healthy Boundaries, may wish to add an extra meeting to watch the video and engage in guided discussion of it.

-Note that many of the sessions ask the group to go online to view a video or listen to an audio recording.
-Make sure your meeting space has a computer with Internet access, a large monitor or a projector and screen, and good speakers.
+Note: Most of these sessions ask the group to go online to view a video or listen to an audio recording.
+If you are meeting in person, make sure your meeting space has a computer with Internet access, a large monitor or a projector and screen, and good speakers.